What should the first 48 hours in China focus on?

 A first-time traveler does not need perfect plans.
 They need the first day to survive uncertainty without panic.

-This is the product layer competitors usually miss: stable guidance can prepare the traveler, but policy, app behavior, fares, and support channels still need source-aware final checks before money is spent.
+Stable guidance can prepare the traveler, but policy, app behavior, fares, and support channels still need a current official check before money is spent.

 Can this passport enter on this route?